NFL Week 16 Grades: Rams get an 'A' for clinching NFC West, Browns get an 'F'

 Rams: A

 Although we gave the headline to Todd Gurley and Jared Goff, it's definitely worth noting that the Rams were once again dominant on defense.
 The Rams only gave up 16 points on defense, with the other seven coming after the Titans returned a Jared Goff fumble for a touchdown.
-The Rams' defense came up especially big in the fourth quarter: with L.A. clinging to a 27-23 lead, the Titans got the ball three times in the quarter, but came nowhere close to scoring.
+The Rams' defense came up especially big in the fourth quarter: With L.A. clinging to a 27-23 lead, the Titans got the ball three times in the quarter, but came nowhere close to scoring.

 Titans: B-